Please Note: Firefox and some other search engines are not suitable

 is one of the early P&O postcards of the Iberia

-Please Note: All photographs & images are from the
+Please Note: All photographs & images are from the author’s private

-author’s private collection, unless otherwise
+collection, unless otherwise stated

 After WWII P&O decided to upgrade their